Species that can be targeted on our trips

 One of the most popular and sought after inshore fish of the early summer season is the winter flounder.
 Easily accessible by any angler with a row boat, or access to a pier or dock, flounder can provide fishing fun for all ages as well as a fine meal.

 Striped Bass begin to show up around the end of April in the southern-most part of Narragansett Bay.
 They quickly shoot up the bay to the Providence river chasing herring and menhaden.
-The big push of Block Island bass don’t show up until around June 7-9, then the fishing is crazy for several weeks through the end of June and often into July.
+This is when we begin our RI striped bass charters using either light tackle while drifting or heavier tackle and trolling.
+Light tackle will give the angler the best fight possible.

 Atlantic bonito are part of the same mackerel family (scombridae) as tuna.
 Their meat has a darkish color and a firm texture, with a moderate fat content.
 The meat of young or small bonito can be of lighter color, close to that of skipjack tuna.
 They are often grilled or baked.